yaswant2403/cs225final_project/documents/project_proposal.md

 ######Function Outputs:
 Our output will include the betweenness centrality value of the given node in the form of a percentage.
 This value is calculated by finding all of the shortest paths between two nodes and then finding which percent of those are required to pass through the given node.
 This can also give a sense of how “popular” the given user is as a high value means that they are aware and connected to multiple social networks.
 ######Function Efficiency:
-The goal time complexity for the degree centrality algorithm is O(V*E), where V is the number of vertices or users in the graph, and E is the number of edges or relationships in the graph.
+The goal time complexity for the degree centrality algorithm is O(V*E + V^2 log V), where V is the number of vertices or users in the graph, and E is the number of edges or relationships in the graph.
 The goal space complexity is also O(V+E).

 #### 3) BFS Traversal
 ######Function Input: